ofallonlabs/saeedmirshekari/_src/blog/predicting-hospital-readmissions-with-data-driven-insights.md

 ---
 layout: blog_base_mady.njk
-title: Predicting Hospital Readmissions with Data-Driven Insights
+title: "Predicting Hospital Readmissions with Data-Driven Insights"
-description: This project aims to predict 30-day hospital readmissions using models like LightGBM, achieving an Average Precision of 15.7%.
+description: "This project aims to predict 30-day hospital readmissions using models like LightGBM, achieving an Average Precision of 15.7%.
 Key predictors include the number of previous visits, diagnoses, and length of hospital stay.
-  Despite class imbalance and the complexity of readmissions, the analysis offers insights to improve patient care by targeting high-risk individuals based on key features.
+  Despite class imbalance and the complexity of readmissions, the analysis offers insights to improve patient care by targeting high-risk individuals based on key features."
-meta_title: Predicting Hospital Readmissions with Data-Driven Insights
+meta_title: "Predicting Hospital Readmissions with Data-Driven Insights"
-meta_description: This project aims to predict 30-day hospital readmissions using models like LightGBM, achieving an Average Precision of 15.7%.
+meta_description: "This project aims to predict 30-day hospital readmissions using models like LightGBM, achieving an Average Precision of 15.7%.
 Key predictors include the number of previous visits, diagnoses, and length of hospital stay.
-Despite class imbalance and the complexity of readmissions, the analysis offers insights to improve patient care by targeting high-risk individuals based on key features.
+Despite class imbalance and the complexity of readmissions, the analysis offers insights to improve patient care by targeting high-risk individuals based on key features."
 author: Madoka Hazemi
 date: 2024-10-20T17:26:55.668Z
 tags: